 The congregation should be invited to rise at the Lord-Lieutenant’s entry and upon his departure.
-The Lord-Lieutenant should enter the church immediately before the clergy and withdraw immediately after, with arrangements being made for the Lord-Lieutenant to be escorted to and from her seat.
+The Lord-Lieutenant should enter the church immediately before the clergy and withdraw immediately after, with arrangements being made for the Lord-Lieutenant to be escorted to and from his seat.

 At funeral services the Lord-Lieutenant will be received and seated according to the wishes of the next of kin.

 Where the Lord-Lieutenant attends a Civic Service then consideration should be given to including his presence in the Order of Service.
 This will assist the congregation in identifying him, as well as ensuring that he is permitted to leave before the other Dignitaries.